shivanguniyal-polcon/Thesis---EVM-Female-Autonomy/projects/project_3/description.md

 ### Process Summary
-Investigating heterogeneity, this step merges district-level economic agency proxies (female enterprise density) with the main dataset.
-The workflow centers on constructing an interaction term between the EVM treatment indicator and the continuous agency variable.
-We estimate an interaction model (
-Turnout∼EVM+Agency+EVM*Agency) and calculate marginal effects at specific percentiles (10th, 50th, 90th) of the agency distribution.
-The visual output is an interaction plot displaying the conditional effect of EVMs across the range of female economic agency, with confidence intervals.
+To explore heterogeneity, district-level female economic agency is interacted with the EVM treatment.
+The model calculates marginal effects at key percentiles, visualized via an interaction plot showing EVM's conditional impact across agency levels.

 ### Summary Outcome (Data)
 1. **Numbers**: N=426 districts.
 Interaction Term (EVM × Agency): β=-6.875 (SE=3.48, p=0.048).
 Marginal Effect at 90th Percentile Agency: -8.47 pp (p=0.0041).
 Marginal Effect at 10th Percentile: -0.92 pp (p=0.72).
 2. **What it Proves**: Heterogeneity.
 The negative effect is not uniform; it is concentrated almost entirely in high-agency districts.
 In low-agency districts, EVMs had no detectable impact.
 3. **What Still Needs Proving**: Temporal precedence.
 We need to ensure this interaction wasn't present before EVMs were introduced (Placebo test).

----

 ### Detailed Sequential Analysis